 (Whielding’s Row, also recorded as Whieldon's Row, was in the vicinity of present-day Old Whieldon Road, just below the bridge across the Trent and Mersey Canal.)

-Michael Frederick Johnson died at Whieldon’s Row on 22 October 1850, aged 79.
-The death certificate gives his occupation as a provisions dealer.
+The Johnsons' son Charles died at Whieldon's Row in February 1845, aged 28; followed by his father Michael Frederick Johnson, who died here on 22 October 1850, aged 79.
+The death certificate gives Michael Frederick's occupation as a provisions dealer.
 His daughter Mary Walker, of Wharf Street, Shelton, was present at his death, the cause of which was unknown.
 He was buried on 26 October in a common grave in area 'D' of St Peter's churchyard, Stoke-on-Trent.

 On the 1851 census, his widow Ann Johnson was recorded living alone at Whieldon Row, Fenton Vivian.
 Her age was shown as 68 and her place of birth as Budworth, Cheshire.
 On the 1861 census she was with her son John (below) in Wolverhampton.